 There are some differences between U.S. fried chicken cutlets & Japanese Katsu.
 The biggest is perhaps the breading.
 The U.S. generally goes “flour/egg/breading”.
 Japanese Katsu goes “egg/breading”.
 It’s a 3-chord vs 2-chord rock thang.
 (I know “Stray Cat Strut” isn’t a 2-chord track but deal with it.)
 The end result (regardless of your rock affiliations) is a light & crispy cutlet better than the heavy Southern tradition Definitely the best shallow fried chicken I’ve ever had.

 Then came the attempt to make an “authentic” sandwich.
 Multiple test kitchens using milk bread substitutes (challah & brioche) honestly failed.
 Challah was good but overwhelmed the cutlet and required too thick a slice making a lousy bread to meat ratio.
 The brioche was a total fail: too small a loaf and too weak to stand up against the sauce and juiciness of the katsu.

 That’s when I turned to The Stray Cats for guidance.
 Why was I killing myself trying to be authentic or meeting some food dork baseline for this sandwich when I could make something that made me happy?
 And so the Stray Katsu Strut was born.

 This is a straight-up hillbilly/rockabilly version of a chicken katsu sandwich.
 I’m all in on the cutlet breading because it’s light AF and works brilliantly here.
 Tonkatsu Sauce is the BBQ sauce you always wanted but never knew you could create in 5 minutes.
-Napa slaw with bread & butter pickles plus a few more pickles?
+A slaw made with pickled jalapenos plus a few more pickles as topping?
 If you’re not down with that I seriously can’t help you.
 Finally, we could debate the mayo aspect but – fuck it – if you’re a hater just leave the mayo off.